The School for Scandal at Waterloo East

 Waterloo East should definitely be on the radar for theatregoers.
 Just around the corner from Waterloo Station, it is a fairly small space hewn from a railway arch.
 You can occasionally hear the rumble of trains, but it doesn’t distract.
 This “pay what you can” night was packed full of actors and drama students.
 The rise of the audience seating is fairly shallow, so it’s a pity that this production had a considerable amount of action below the raised stage, making much of the audience miss out on the natural advantage of an intimate venue where you usually get to see all the action.

 Mistaken identity, fabulous costumes, double-crossing, lust and lies; The School For Scandal has everything today’s sitcoms aspire to.

-The School for Scandal is on at Waterloo East Theatre until 19th May 2013.
-For further information or to book tickets visit here.
+The School for Scandal is at Waterloo East Theatre until 19th May 2013.
+For further information or to book visit the theatre’s website here.